LaMonte Wade Jr Player Props: Giants vs. Brewers

-The San Francisco Giants, including LaMonte Wade Jr and his .871 slugging percentage over his past 10 games, battle starter Corbin Burnes and the Milwaukee Brewers at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr and his .828 slugging percentage over his past 10 games, battle starting pitcher Colin Rea and the Milwaukee Brewers at Oracle Park, Saturday at 7:15 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Astros.
+He had a hitless showing in his last game (0-for-2) against the Brewers.

 LaMonte Wade Jr Game Info & Props vs. the Brewers